 Communities are largely absent from national discussions of how to address climate change.
 Every day our towns and cities take practical steps to solve global problems through community member choices and behaviors.
 Island Institute President Robert Snyder discussed the skills communities must have and how the Island Institute is currently working with communities to build the muscle needed to deal with climate change.

 Advantages and Adversity: Teaching and Learning in a One-Room Island School

 Yvonne Thomas, education specialist, Island Institute

-Mandy and Yvonne will speak about Maine's island schools and look at both the advantages and challenges of teaching in these remote environments.
+Mandy and Yvonne spoke about Maine's island schools and looked at both the advantages and challenges of teaching in these remote environments.